WPManageNinja/fluent-support-api-doc/source/index.html.md

 # Authentication

-The Fluent Support uses WordPress REST API.
+Fluent Support uses WordPress REST API.
 So you can use any authorization method that supports WordPress.
+The easiest way to connect is application password.
+To create a application password go to the **Users** and click on the user and create a new application password for this user so that this person can easily access the REST API endpoint by using WP Username & Application password in basic auth system.

 Once you create your Application Password in WordPress, Add Authorization Header to every request.

+In the basic auth username section use your WP Username and in the password section use the created Application Password.
 > Example API Call for tickets

 ```shell